-It has always been clear to me that how we do Monitoring and Evaluation depends to a large extent on how development or government programmes are designed.
-Planning is a natural extension of our skill set in M&E.
+It has always been clear to me: Monitoring and Evaluation depends to a large extent on how development or government programmes are planned and designed.
+That is why good M&E is strongly linked with good planning and design.
+In a way, programme design is a natural extension of our skill set in M&E.

-This blog looks closer at the rapidly evolving landscape of options for innovative programme design.
+That is why this blog post looks closer at the rapidly evolving landscape of options for innovative programme design.

 In my view, we have recently seen such a push for innovation in programme design for three reasons: